-Below are examples of visual perception skills and how deficits can interfere with learning:
+Below are examples of visual perception skills required for learning, and how deficits may interfere with learning:

 - Form discrimination: Whether it be the differentiation of the shape of a circle from a square, or the letter B from P, the ability to perceive the shapes of objects and pictures is an important skill for the developing child to acquire.
 There is hardly an academic activity that does not require the child to engage in form discrimination.

 The most obvious classroom activity requiring the child to discriminate forms is that of reading.
 The learning of the letters of the alphabet, syllables, and words will undoubtedly be impeded if there is difficulty in perceiving the form of the letters, syllables, and words.
 That the discrimination of letters is a crucial skill in the early stages of reading is evidenced by an extensive literature review conducted by Chall.
 She concluded that the letter knowledge of young children is a better predictor of early reading ability than the various tests of intelligence and language ability.

 - Size discrimination: Capital letters, being used at the start of a sentence, sometimes look the same as their lowercase counterparts, and must therefore be discriminated mainly with regards to size.
 A person who is unable to interpret size may, for example, find it difficult to distinguish between a capital letter C and a lowercase c.

 - Visual-spatial perception refers to the child’s ability to recognize the orientation and position of objects, as well as the orientation of self to the environment.
 It is what allows the child to recognize left from right, up from down, and top from bottom.
 A child with a spatial problem may find it difficult to distinguish letters like b, d, p, and q.